tendermint/spec/spec/consensus/light-client.md

 To meet the above requirement, it **must be connected to at least one honest full node**.

-In practice, this means connecting to one or more geographically distributed full nodes (called witness), which belong to different companies.
+In practice, this means connecting to 1 or more geographically distributed full nodes (called witnesses), which belong to different companies.
+Note this number does not include the primary full node (called primary), which is used for obtaining new headers.

-After the light client verifies a new header (`H`), it should cross-check `H` with the headers from all witnesses.
+After the light client verifies a new header (`H`) it received from primary, it should cross-check `H` with the headers from all witnesses.
 Cross-checking means comparing hashes of the headers.
 If any two hashes (or more) diverge, there's a fork.

 And since there is no way for the light client to detect who's lying to it (which full node - primary or one of the witnesses), it must form an evidence